cw1998/Module.Leaf.Wizard/docs/index.md

             $this->wizardData[self::STEP_PERSONAL]['FirstName'] == '' ){

             // If the user hasn't entered a name then only the personal
-            // details step is permissable.
+            // details step is permissible.

             return false;
         }